 In the Dawn Era, around 6000 DE, dozens of eggs were left in the Coremeen marsh.
 Each egg contained a Graagvrii.
 They were left here as part of a survivalist experiment, to see if they could survive on their own.
 The one behind this was Semuanya, the progenitor of the Greenscale race.
 Semuanya advocated survival of the fittest ideals, but more importantly sought to spread his people far and wide, giving them the best chance of weathering the great war of the Dawn Era.

 In the Lith-Crillion Era, gray elves from the world Kriav were sent to live here.
 They were Gwildath colonists.
 They and their off-shoots, settled along the coasts, building grand port cities like Celanil, Nénharma, Cirongwathir, and formidable coastal bastions like Gilthoniel.

-In the First Epoch, the Year 10, the Phael-Tetramord War started.
-The elven nations united against the Tetramord.
-The war turned for the worse when a group of elves called upon demon aid.
-This summoning created the Ungorth Reddik Road, a permanent rift linking the world Bal-Kriav with the demon world Abyssm.
-The demon invasion forced the elves off the island, an evacuation that came to be known as the Turgon Exodus.
+In Year 10 of the First Epoch, the Phael-Tetramord War (10 - 25) began.
+Turgon's elven states united against the scaly hordes of the Tetramord.
+The war took a turn for the worse when a group of elves decided to bring in outside aid.
+This summoning created the Ungorth Reddik Road, a rift linking the world Bal-Kriav with the demon world Abyssm.
+A demon invasion came from this gateway, driving the elves away, an evacuation that came to be known as the Turgon Exodus (13 - 25).